mrhalleg/HallegsCommandHandler/README.md

 }
  ~~~

 The `check()` mehtod is responsible for the actual conversion.
-The String argument is the String that is to be convertet.
+The String argument is the String that is to be converted.
 If it cant be converted null is returned.

 The `complete()` method is responsible to give options for tap-completion.